Programs in Physical Therapy

 Graduate Admissions Criteria for the Three-year DPT Program

-Applicants who have earned a Baccalaureate degree may apply for entry to the fourth year of the six-year the program, and will be considered in late spring after the number of third-year students progressing to the fourth year is known.
-The number of available positions is limited and varies from year-to-year.
+Applicants who have earned a Baccalaureate degree may apply for entry to the fourth year of the six-year the program.
 Graduate student applicants applying for fall entry into the three-year DPT program must apply online through PTCAS, the Central Application Service for Physical Therapy programs.
 PTCAS applications will be accepted at www.ptcas.org.
-Please apply early as it is time consuming to collect your supporting application materials.
+Please apply early as it is time-consuming to collect your supporting application materials.

 Husson University has adopted a rolling admissions process.
-Completed PTCAS applications will be reviewed starting in December and will continue until the close of applications in May.
+Completed PTCAS applications will be reviewed starting in September and will continue until the class is full.
 Official transcripts showing evidence of completion of a Bachelor’s Degree must be sent to Husson’s Graduate Admissions Office by the program’s start date in August.

 Applicants must meet the following criteria: